OrigamiKing3612/OrigamiKings-Robotics-Mod/README.md

 **The download is on [Modrinth](https://modrinth.com/mod/origamikings-robotics-armor-mod)**

 This mod is just for adding robot armor.
-The robot armor is the same as diamond armor.

  **If you would like to help make a pull request or issue on my [Github page](https://github.com/OrigamiKing3612/OrigamiKings-Robotics-Mod).**